kkemple/scienceandmathematics.com/src/content/posts/what-if-spacetime-isnt-so-continuous.md

 The universe is a 6D voxel lattice updating at Planck frequency $f_P = 1.855 \times 10^{43}$ Hz.
 Information resides on boundaries between voxels at density $I = A/4\ell_P^2\ln 2$.
 Matter creates topological defects that displace the lattice, producing strain patterns we interpret as gravity.
 Black holes mark where the lattice terminates—the literal edge of computational substrate.
 The organizational fields $\eta$ and $d$ serve as genuine coordinates, evolving through renormalization group flow toward fixed points while conserving charge $\mathcal{C} = 1.71$ through Noether's theorem.
 This charge appears in Einstein's equations as a varying cosmological constant connecting microscopic information structure to macroscopic spacetime curvature.

-Constants emerge from self-consistency rather than being inserted by hand.
+Constants emerge from self-consistency requirements.
 The value $\rho^* = 3.29$ follows from quantum transport theory.
 The golden ratio $\phi = (1+\sqrt{5})/2$ minimizes interference through its unique continued fraction structure.
 Factors of 3 count spatial dimensions.
-These represent mathematical necessities, not free parameters.
+These represent mathematical necessities.

 The framework generates specific testable predictions distinguishing it from general relativity: quantum computers should generate additional gravitational effects, black hole mergers should show dimensional phase transitions, primordial black holes should explode with quantized energy spectra, white dwarf cooling deviates from standard models, and [Type Ia supernovae show brightness variations](/type-ia-supernova-information-theoretic-energetics) consistent with informational charge conservation.